 Must-Have: These are the product needs that the team absolutely must work on since they are critical to the product’s success.

 Let’s say a team is working on an MVP for a new social media app with a very limited budget and timeline.
-Here is an example of how it might prioritize its proposed features:
+Here is an example of how it might prioritize its proposed list of features:

 The Kano Model